Traves-Theberge/webform-cli/README.md

 ## 🌟 Overview

-WebForm is a powerful command-line tool that combines web scraping with AI-powered data formatting.
-It allows you to extract structured data from websites using customizable schemas and process it using Google's Gemini language model.
+WebForm is a command-line tool that combines web scraping with AI-powered data formatting.
+It allows you to extract unstructured data from websites using customizable schemas and process it using Google's Gemini language model and output the strucutued schema.

 ## NOTE FROM DEVELOPER